Skip to content

 • Hazelnuts (113 µg per 100 gram)

-Tip: To keep preparation losses to a minimum, you should eat the foods listed raw or cook them for as short a time as possible.
+Tip: To minimize preparation losses, you should eat the foods listed raw or cook them as briefly as possible.

 Broccoli and Brussels sprouts contain a lot of folic acid and are therefore good sources of folate

-What do I need to know about folic acid in a vegan diet?
+What is there to consider regarding folic acid in a vegan diet?

-On average, vegans are better supplied with folic acid than vegetarians and mixed dieters.
-This is partly because vegans eat more green leafy vegetables, various types of cabbage and pulses on average and partly because dairy products and meat only contain very low amounts of folate.
-Consequently, vitamin B9 is recommended by the DGE not a potentially critical nutrient is defined for a vegan diet.11
+On average, vegans are better supplied with folic acid than vegetarians and mixed foodists.
+On the one hand, this is due to the fact that vegans eat more green leafy vegetables, various types of cabbage and legumes on average and, on the other hand, that dairy products and meat contain only very low amounts of folate.
+Consequently, vitamin B9 is recommended by the DGE not considered a potentially critical nutrient defined in vegan diet.11

 Food supplement with vitamin B9

-Who should take folic acid supplements?
-Special attention should be paid to their folate intake by Hypertensive patients, women of childbearing potential, and pregnant and lactating women. lay.
+For whom is a dietary supplement with folic acid now useful?
+A special attention to their folate intake should Hypertensive patients, women of childbearing potential, and pregnant and lactating women. lay.
 Likewise, women who have Birth control pill as they are affected by low folate levels.

-It is particularly problematic when women use contraception with the pill and then want to become pregnant.
-Due to the pill, they have a low folate store, but need a lot of vitamin B9 during pregnancy for proper embryonic development.
-That is why the Folate supplementation is particularly important for women who wish to have children and pregnant women.1,3,10
+It is particularly problematic when women use the contraceptive pill and then want to become pregnant.
+Due to the pill, they have a low folate store, but need particularly high levels of vitamin B9 during pregnancy for correct embryonic development.
+Therefore the Supplementation of folate especially important for women of childbearing potential and pregnant women.1,3,10

-But people who do not belong to these groups should also pay attention to their folate intake.
-As a reminder, in the National Consumption Study II it was found that 79 percent of men and 86 percent of women do not consume enough vitamin B9.8 If you regularly eat green leafy vegetables, green cabbage and pulses, you are probably well supplied with folate.
+But even people who do not belong to the above groups should pay attention to their folate intake.
+As a reminder, in the National Consumption Study II it was found that 79 percent of men and 86 percent of women have too low a vitamin B9 intake.8 If you regularly eat leafy green vegetables, green cabbage and legumes, you are probably well supplied with folate.
 Otherwise, however, supplementation may be advisable.

 Which dietary supplements are recommended?

-You can supplement folic acid specifically or take a vitamin B complex to directly cover other valuable vitamins.
-It can make sense to opt for a vitamin combination, as vitamins B6, B9 and B12 work together in various metabolic processes.
+You can supplement folic acid specifically or take a vitamin B complex to directly cover other valuable vitamins as well.
+It can make sense to choose a vitamin combination, since vitamins B6, B9 and B12 work together in different metabolic processes.

 A good one, vegan vitamin B complex in Capsules you get here*.